ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

-at any of its use sites (even use-sites in modules for which ``-fstrict-box-denesting`` is disabled), so that using or pattern-matching against this constructor has no runtime cost, except to the extent that doing so forces evaluation of the field.
+at any of its use sites (even use-sites in modules for which ``-fstrict-box-denesting`` is disabled), so that using or pattern-matching against this constructor has no runtime cost, except to the extent that doing so forces evaluation to take place.

 Whether a constructor is determined denestable or not has no effect on the surface-language semantics of that constructor.
 In particular,